Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 The registry setting does not allow for absolute paths, only for paths relative to '%APPDATA%\Microsoft'.
 If the relative path set in the registry would be a valid path but does not exist, the script creates it.
 # 4. Mailboxes
-The script only considers primary mailboxes (mailboxes added as separate accounts), no secondary mailboxes.
+The script only considers primary mailboxes, these are mailboxes added as separate accounts.
-This is the same way Outlook handles mailboxes from a signature perspective.
+This is the same way Outlook handles mailboxes from a signature perspective: Outlook can not handle signatures for non-primary mailboxes (added via "Open these additional mailboxes").
 The script is created for Exchange environments.
 Non-Exchange mailboxes can not have OOF messages or group signatures, but common and mailbox specific signatures.
 # 5. Group membership
 The script considers all groups the currently logged-on user belongs to, as well as all groups the currently processed mailbox belongs to.
-For both sets of groups, group membership is searched against the whole Active Directory forest of the currently logged-on user as well as all trusted domains the user can access.
+For both sets of groups, group membership is evaluated against the whole Active Directory forest of the currently logged-on user, and against all trusted domains the user has access to.
 The script works fine with linked mailboxes in Exchange resource forest scenarios.
 Trusted domains can be modified with the DomainsToCheckForGroups parameter.
 Group membership is achieved by querying the tokenGroups attribute, which is not only very fast and resource saving on client and server, but also considers sIDHistory.